 The Goldilocks Principle and importance of interaction are not new to education, particularly online education.
 In 1989, Moore published an editorial on Three Types of Interaction: Learner-Content, Learner-Instructor, and Learner-Learner.
 The connection between of interaction and learning is also linked historically to many other renowned thought leaders such as Dewey (1916), Vygotsky (1978), and Kolb (1984).
 Today, advancements in technology and neuroscience reveal the brain changes over a lifetime through our interactions and experiences, which is referred to as neuroplasticity.

-On July 1, 2021, the final rules on Distance Education and Innovation go into effect with one of the key guidelines focused on demonstrating regular and substantive interaction (Williams, 2020).
-Why is this important for educators?
+On July 1, 2021, the U.S. Department of Education Distance Education and Innovation regulations went into effect, which included clarity on demonstrating Regular and Substantive Interaction (RSI) (NC SARA, 2020; Office of Postsecondary Education, 2020).
+Why is regular and substantive interaction important for educators?
 Because it is through interaction with instructors, learners, and content, both in and outside of the courses, that learning occurs.
 In reflecting on Moore’s Editorial from 1989, his final statement is as relevant today as it was 30 years ago:

 In short, it is vitally important that distance educators in all media do more to plan for all three kinds of interaction, and use the expertise of educators and communication specialists in both traditional media-printed, broadcast, or recorded-and newer teleconference media.
 (Moore, 1989, p.
 6)

 As educators design and redesign courses across learning formats, it is important to reflect on the Goldilocks Principle and RSI.
 Educators are encouraged to stay current with research, build upon evidence-based practices, balance content and cognitive load, and align courses with regulations to support learning through regular and substantive interaction.

 Learn more about how INTERACT123 can support your work with the Goldilocks Principle.